 There may be times when you want to print physical copies of your digital photos.
 In this lesson, we'll talk about some of the most popular printing services, along with some tips on preparing your images for printing.

 There are several things you'll need to decide whenever you print your photos.
 For example, do you want them printed on glossy or matte (nonglossy) paper?
 What size should the prints be?
-For example, you might choose a small, inexpensive size, such as 4" × 6" (also known as 10 × 15 cm).
+For example, you might choose a small inexpensive size, such as 4x6 in (also known as 10x15 cm).
 This size is usually the least expensive option, so it's a good choice if you're printing a lot of photos.
-In the image below, you can see a group of 4" × 6" prints:
+In the image below, you can see a group of 4x6 prints.

-You can also have your photos printed at a larger size, such as 8" × 10" (also known as 20 × 25 cm).
+You can also have your photos printed at a larger size, like 8x10 in (also known as 20x25 cm).
 Keep in mind, however, that larger sizes are generally more expensive.
-Below is an example of an 8" × 10" print:
+Below is an example of an 8x10 print.

 You'll also need to decide how you'll print your photos.
-We'll talk about some of the most popular options for photo printing below, including in-store printing, online printing, and printing at home.
+We'll cover some of the most popular options for photo printing below, including in-store printing, online printing, and printing at home.

-There are many stores that offer photo-printing services, including drug stores such as Walgreens and CVS, as well as large retailers like Walmart and Target.
+Many stores offer photo printing services, including drug stores like Walgreens and CVS, as well as large retailers like Walmart and Target.
 You can either bring in your camera's memory card or a flash drive containing the images, or you can upload the photos from your home computer.

 Once they're printed, you'll be able to pick them up from the store.
 In many cases, the printing process will be very quick—often less than an hour.
-Most stores also offer other custom photo products, such as photo books and greeting cards.
+Most stores also offer other custom photo products, like photo books and greeting cards.

-There are many online photo-printing services—such as Mpix, Shutterfly, and Snapfish—that allow you to upload photos from your computer.
-The photos are then printed and shipped directly to you (or to anyone else you'd like to share them with).
-Almost all online services offer other photo products as well, such as photo books and calendars.
+There are many online photo printing services—including Mpix, Shutterfly, and Snapfish—that allow you to upload photos from your computer.
+The photos are then printed and shipped directly to you or to anyone else you'd like to share them with.
+Almost all online services offer other photo products as well, including photo books and calendars.

 To ensure your prints look as good as possible, you may want to take a moment to make a few final adjustments to your photos.
 Below are some tips you can use to get better results.

-Most modern digital cameras take large, high-resolution images that will meet this requirement.
-However, you should not expect an image you've downloaded from the web (or any image that's been previously resized) to have a high resolution.
-If you've already saved a smaller version of a photo to share on the web, you'll want to use the original, full-resolution version of the image for printing.
+Most modern digital cameras take large high-resolution images that will meet this requirement.
+However, you should not expect an image you've downloaded—or any image that's been previously resized—to have a high resolution.
+If you've already saved a smaller version of a photo to share online, you'll want to use the original full-resolution version of the image for printing.

 If your photo has a different aspect ratio from the print size you've selected, your images will be automatically cropped to fit the print size, which can lead to unexpected results.
-For example, if you request a 4" × 6" print of a square image, important parts of the image may be cropped out.
-In the example below, you can see that one person's head has been completely cropped out of the image:
+For example, if you request a 4x6 print of a square image, important parts of the image may be cropped out.

 Fortunately, almost every service will allow you to preview and adjust the crop before ordering your prints.

-If you're looking for even better results, here are some other tips you may want to consider:
+If you're looking for even better results, here are additional things to consider:

-It's important to keep in mind that there's no formula for printing a perfect photo.
+Keep in mind that there's no formula for printing the perfect photo.
 Even small details, like the adjustments you make or the print size you choose, can have a big impact on the final result.
 But with a little practice and by following the tips above, you'll be able to get consistent, good-looking prints.